 It’s that simple!
 No matter your philosophy or ideas of how and what to train, if what you did yielded a better athlete on the field, you did your job.

-In the following pages, we’ve written up the 5 Principles to Sports Performance Programming Success, which will include further questions to get down to the specifics of each and every individual in your facility, even if you coach teams, or groups of players at a time.
+In the following slide deck, we’ve written up the 5 Principles to Sports Performance Programming Success, which will include further questions to get down to the specifics of each and every individual in your facility, even if you coach teams, or groups of players at a time.